zs-barnes/RL-Sepsis-Prediction/README.md

 ## 3) Add Rewards
-Using the utility function provided by the competition, we have added two columns that correspond to the reward recieved at each hour depending on whether predicting a zero or a one.
+Using the utility function provided by the competition, we have added two columns that correspond to the reward received at each hour depending on whether predicting a zero or a one.

 To create the reward columns, run:
 `make add_reward`